yeahml/yeahml/README.md

 ### TODO and in Progress

+- move all examples to a new repository?
+- package for conda/pip installation
 - handle instance id when not present in the dataset (mnist) - include warning
 - include 'WIPE' option to delete current logs as needed
 - support additional metrics